About Coolavokig Pottery

 Wood Stacks seasoning outside Coolavokig Pottery wood fired kiln wood stacks

-Robb Bradstock firing wood fired kiln Large woodfired/ blue jug
+Robb Bradstock firing an Irish wood fired kiln in Co.
+Cork Ireland Large Irish pottery woodfired/ blue jug made in West Cork Ireland

-The wood-fired kiln requires constant attention to achieve the high temperatures required to complete a firing.
-At the end of a firing the kiln is then allowed to cool for 2 days before the finished work is unloaded and ready for sale.
+The wood-fired kiln requires constant stoking to achieve the high temperatures required to complete a firing.
+After the firing the kiln has to cool for 2 days before the finished work is unloaded and is ready for sale.

-Robb also makes documentary films about world and local cultures including a film about the West Cork Craft and Design Guild which also features Jeremy Irons
+Robb also makes documentary films about world and local cultures including a film about Irish crafts people with members the of West Cork Craft and Design Guild and Jeremy Irons

-Please visit The Six Degree Productions web site for more about Robb's documentary films
+Please visit The Six Degree Productions web site to find out more about Robb's documentary films